 The strict definition of FAR is the ratio of the total building floor area to the size of the plot.
 However, such a definition will fly over the heads of most people, so it helps to simplify it.
 In layman’s terms, FAR is the total floor area (including all the space covered by the floors in the building) divided by the total area of the land on which the building is set.
 When you multiply this number by the total area of land available to you, you get the maximum floor area that you can have built on this plot.

 For example, if you have 6000 sq.
 Feet of land and the building has just one floor then it has a floor area ratio of one.
 If the same building has two floors but each floor has just 3000 sq.
 Feet then the floor area is still just one.
 Its purpose is to serve as a zoning tool to allow developers some creativity in how they wish to build their structures.
 At the same time, it also limits the total amount of floor space on a lot.

 Why is the Floor Area Ratio Important?

-What if a building has FAR in excess of its maximum limit?
+What if a building has FAR more than its maximum limit?

-If you encounter a building that has a FAR more than maximum limit it could be in violation of local zoning ordinances.
+If you encounter a building that has a FAR more than maximum limit it could violate local zoning ordinances.
 If you notice this in a building you are considering buying, then you should have your lawyer perform a due diligence check.
 Otherwise, you could find yourself stuck with having to fix the violation out of your pocket.

 If you’re in the market for a townhouse, it should already be mandatory to have a home inspection done.
-This will alert you to any defects such as structural problems, electrical issues or a FAR in excess of its maximum limit.
+This will alert you to any defects such as structural problems, electrical issues or a FAR more than its maximum limit.